A Will is the legal declaration of the intention of the testator, on his property which he desires to be carried into effect after his death.

 Every person aspires to make sure that at any point in time he can look back and feel content that his life has been meaningful and dignified.
 As a natural extension, he would also wish that even if he is no more, there is dignity maintained in all post-death issues that have to be handled.
 If he owns the property, he would be concerned about the state of affairs regarding his property after his demise.
 It would be an innate desire that his wishes about his assets and property be followed after his death.
 This is where the significance of a legal document – the Will – comes in.

 A will is important as:

 - It can help the testator to ensure that his/her property is distributed among family members as per his/her wish

 - It can assist in avoiding conflict/ turmoil for the persons after his/her demise

 PREPARATION OF THE WILL

 Anyone over 18 years of age can produce a will.
-An individual who is competent to understand what a will is, what type of property they are dividing and among whom he/she is distributing the property.
+An individual who is competent to understand what a will is, what type of property they are dividing and among whom he/she is distributing the property can constitute a will.

 ESSENTIAL POSTULATES OF A WILL